Slayerjewels/Udacity-Deep-Learning-Nanodegree/README.md

 # Udacity-Deep-Learning-Nanodegree
-Repository for projects from deep learning nanodegree program
+Repository for projects from my deep learning nanodegree program